Huanli-Meng/pulsar/site2/docs/client-libraries-go.md

 `Type` | Available options are `Exclusive`, `Shared`, and `Failover` | `Exclusive` `SubscriptionInitPos` | InitialPosition at which the cursor will be set when subscribe | Latest `MessageChannel` | The Go channel used by the consumer.
 Messages that arrive from the Pulsar topic(s) will be passed to this channel. |
-`ReceiverQueueSize` | Sets the size of the consumer's receiver queue, i.e. the number of messages that can be accumulated by the consumer before the application calls `Receive`.
+`ReceiverQueueSize` | Set the size of the consumer's receiver queue, i.e. The number of messages that can be accumulated by the consumer before the application calls `Receive`.
 A value higher than the default of 1000 could increase consumer throughput, though at the expense of more memory utilization. | 1000
 `MaxTotalReceiverQueueSizeAcrossPartitions` |Set the max total receiver queue size across partitions.
 This setting will be used to reduce the receiver queue size for individual partitions if the total exceeds this value | 50000
 `ReadCompacted` | If enabled, the consumer will read messages from the compacted topic rather than reading the full message backlog of the topic.
 This means that, if the topic has been compacted, the consumer will only see the latest value for each key in the topic, up until the point in the topic message backlog that has been compacted.
 Beyond that point, the messages will be sent as normal. |